 Here’s how you can self-diagnosis lipedema and ‘lipo-lymphedema’, as well as effectively seek out a formal diagnosis:

 - Find out if you have a family history of the condition.

 - Familiarize yourself with the ‘stages’ of lipedema and the related conditions of obesity and lymphedema described above, and the associated symptoms.

 - How have your symptoms changed over time?
 Have you experienced periods of weight gain over your life, where your leg symptoms worsened concurrently?

 - Write down a timeline for your symptoms – when did you first notice something developing?
-What symptoms did you experience then, how have your symptoms progressed since then, and over what tim period?
+What symptoms did you experience then, how have your symptoms progressed since then, and over what time period?
 Do you have other symptoms that don’t fit into the above description?
 Make a record of those too.

 - After doing the above you may be able to make a reasonable attempt at ruling-in or ruling-out the possibility that you have lipedema.
 The tricky part comes from the fact that there are other conditions that can cause similar symptoms, and this is why you should definitely discuss your findings with your family doctor.